 They are associated with additional abnormalities in up to a third of the cases.
 These are most commonly vertebral anomalies 3.

 Usually seen as an anechoic cystic lesion within the abdomen that is separate from normal hollow structures such as the bladder and stomach.

 Relatively characteristic signs that have been described include 1:

-Occasionally they can also present as an echogenic mass 3 (probably due to haemorrhage).
+Occasionally they can also present as an echogenic mass 3 (probably due to hemorrhage).

 If there is a complicating bowel obstruction, there may be evidence of polyhydramnios.

 Recognized complications include:

 - in utero bowel obstruction, sometimes with associated perforation

 Considerations on ultrasound for an anechoic mass include:

 - 1. Cheng G, Soboleski D, Daneman A et-al. Sonographic pitfalls in the diagnosis of enteric duplication cysts.
 AJR Am J Roentgenol.
 2005;184 (2): 521-5.
 AJR Am J Roentgenol (full text) - Pubmed citation